alex-dbrz/mini-project-baby-names-group-P/README.md

 1. **Baby Names Over Time**: A line chart showing the evolution of selected baby names over the years.
 2. **Regional Effect**: A geographic map showing the popularity of a selected baby name across different regions.
-3. **Names by Sex Over Time**: A stacked bar chart showing the proportion of selected baby names by sex over the years.
+3. **Gender Perception Trends in Baby Names**: A stacked area chart showing the evolving perceived gender of baby names over time, categorized from exclusively masculine to exclusively feminine.

 ## Installation